 What kinds of sales are not subject to N.M. gross receipts tax?

 There's not a simple answer.
 (Nothing is simple in taxes!)
 There are 2 categories of sales that are not subject to N.M. gross receipts tax: exemptions and deductions.
-From a practical point of view, sales in those categories might be thought of as "exempt;"sd but, each has different rules on whether and how to report them.
+From a practical point of view, sales in those categories might be thought of as "exempt"; but each category has different rules on whether and how to report them.

 There are over 40 exemptions listed in New Mexico law.
 They apply to the gross receipts of specific organizations or under defined circumstances.
 An exempt receipt is not taxable and does not require reporting.